-4. If you are installing a card in one of the two lowermost card slots, you must also remove the lower PCI/PCI-X support bracket that covers the two lowermost slots as shown in Figure 3-4 by removing the four Phillips screws.
+2. If you are installing a card in one of the two lower slots, remove the four Phillips screws that secure the lower PCI/PCI-X support bracket to the enclosure (see Figure 3-4).

 Figure 3-4 Removing the Lower PCI/PCI-X Support Bracket